Request Information

 ENG 1200 English Composition I 3

-ENG 1200 English Composition I – The writing course that develops critical thinking, investigative research and coherent ideas through the writing of analytical, literary and critical essays and the intense text readings.
+English Composition is the intermediate writing course in the University’s composition offerings.
+It develops critical thinking, investigative research, and coherent ideas through the writing of analytical, literary and critical essays and the close reading of texts.

 ENG 2010 Research & Applied Writing 3